learn-co-students/kwk-level-1-lecture-002-intro-to-command-line-sgharms-test-webdev-fund/README.md

 ![Sandbox Sample](https://cl.ly/r3jq/Image%202018-04-21%20at%205.52.31%20PM.png)

 Go ahead - try it!
 Click the Sandbox icon.
+(Don't literally click the button image above, but rather find it under the Account menu on the top right in Learn.co)

 ### Parts of the Sandbox/IDE